exercism/generic-test-runner/README.md

+# Exercism Generic Test Runner Template

+This repository is a [template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) for creating automated test runners for [Exercism] tracks.

 # Exercism TRACK_NAME_HERE Test Runner

-The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [exercism](https://exercism.io).
+The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [Exercism].

 ## Running the Tests
 To run all of the tests, do the following: